 Posting to GoldPaid from Blackburn

 Blackburn shops sit in the BB postcode area.
-Royal Mail Special Delivery Guaranteed runs as a next-working-day service to GoldPaid from any GB mainland address, fully tracked and signed for, so the parcel is accounted for from the Post Office counter onward.
+Royal Mail Special Delivery Guaranteed runs as a next-working-day service to GoldPaid from any GB mainland address, fully tracked and signed for, so the parcel is accounted for from the Post Office counter onwards.

 The nearest city with specialist precious-metal buyers is Manchester, about 27 miles south and a 45 minute to one hour drive depending on traffic.
 Sending a volunteer on that round trip costs much of a working day.